-8. Deliverables and timelines
+7. Deliverables and timelines

-Under the supervision of the UNDP Rule of Law Programme Specialist, and in coordination with the UNDP Program Support Unit (PSU) and in collaboration with relevant partners, the Consultants will accomplish the following deliverables in accordance with the stipulated timelines covering a total period of Thirty (30) working days.
+Under the direct supervision of the Evaluation Manager and in coordination with the UNDP Program Support Unit (PSU), portfolio team and collaboration with relevant partners, the Consultant will accomplish the following deliverables in accordance with the stipulated timelines covering a total period of Thirty (30) working days.

-S/N Deliverable Timelines Payments 1 Inception report: An inception report detailing the evaluators' understanding of the assignment and why, showing how each evaluation question will be answered by way of proposed methods, proposed sources of data and data collection procedures.
-The inception report will also include an evaluation matrix, a proposed schedule of tasks with activities and deliverables.
-5 Days 30% 2 Draft report: including desk review and analysis, power point presentation for a half-day debrief session to discuss findings and recommendation.
-21 Days 50% Second draft report: A revised report based on the comments from stakeholders with annexes A PowerPoint Presentation for evaluation dissemination Final MTE report: A final report in prescribed format with annexes including the response in the evaluation audit trail form 20% Total • 30 Days 100%
+S/N Deliverable Timelines Payments 1 Inception report: An inception report detailing the evaluator'ss understanding of the assignment and why, showing how each evaluation question will be answered by way of proposed methods, proposed sources of data and data collection procedures.
+These should be included in an evaluation matrix, a proposed schedule of tasks with activities and deliverables.
+Inception report should be prepared before going into full-fledged evaluation exercise.
+5 Days 30% 2 Draft report: The draft report should include desk review and data collection methodology used, analysis and interpretation with discussion in the prescribed report outline.
+The consultant should also present the draft report in debriefing session to discuss on initial findings and recommendations.
+21 Days 50% 3 Second draft report: A revised report based on the comments from the stakeholder or validation workshop.
+A PowerPoint Presentation for evaluation dissemination Final MTE report: A final report in prescribed format with annexes including the response in the evaluation audit trail form.
+The evaluation audit trial form can be sent separately to show that comments from the UNDP and its stakeholders are addressed properly.
+4 Days 20% Total 30 Days 100%